Topological remarks on end and edge-end spaces: Topological implications of Theorem

 Combining Theorem \ref{volta} with this statement, Theorem \ref{t2} follows.
 As a consequence, we are ready to exhibit a topological space in $\Omega\setminus \Omega_E$, also finishing the proof of Theorem \ref{t1}:

-\begin{corol} The Alexandroff duplicate of the Cantor set is not an edge-end space, although it is the end space of a graph. \end{corol} \begin{proof} Let us revisit the Example 2.6 presented by Pitz in \cite{caracterizacao}, that describes how the Alexandroff duplicate of the Cantor set can be seen as a ray space of a special tree $T$.
-To this aim, consider $T$ as obtained from the binary tree $2^{<\omega}$ after adding, for each branch $r\subset 2^{<\omega}$, a top $t_r$ and a countable increasing sequence of nodes $\{t_r = t_r^0 < t_r^1 < t_r^2 < t_r^3 < \dots \}$.
+\begin{corol} The Alexandroff duplicate of the Cantor set is not an edge-end space, although it is the end space of a graph. \end{corol} \begin{proof} The Alexandroff duplicate of the Cantor space is known to be homeomorphic to the end space of a suitable special tree $T$, as first highlighted by Kurkofka and Melcher in their Example 4.1 from \cite{KurkofkaMelcher} and later also discussed by Pitz through his Example 2.6 in \cite{caracterizacao}.
+Following these references, consider $T$ as obtained from the binary tree $2^{<\omega}$ after adding, for each branch $r\subset 2^{<\omega}$, a top $t_r$ and a countable increasing sequence of nodes $\{t_r = t_r^0 < t_r^1 < t_r^2 < t_r^3 < \dots \}$.
 We observe that $T$ is special, since it has height $\omega \cdot 2$ and its levels are antichains.
-Moreover, the space $\mathcal{R}(T)$ is first-countable, because the family of basic open neighborhoods described by \ref{tgrafo} is countable.
+Moreover, the space $\mathcal{R}(T)$ is first-countable, because the family of basic open neighborhoods described by (\ref{intrinseco}) is countable.
 In particular, for each branch $r$ of $2^{<\omega}$, the high-ray $\overline{r} = r\cup \{t_r^i : i <\omega\}$ is an isolated point of $\mathcal{R}$.
 By Proposition 2.16 of \cite{caracterizacao}, this is also a Lindelöf (actually compact) space, once the nodes of $T$ have countably many successors.
 Nevertheless, $\mathcal{R}(T)$ is not second-countable, because $\{\{\overline{r}\} : r \text{ is a branch of }2^{<\omega}\}$ is an uncountable family of pairwise disjoint open sets.
 Hence, $\mathcal{R}(T)$ is not a metric space.
 Therefore, in the graph-theoretical setting, Theorem \ref{t2} implies that the end space of any uniform $T-$graph\footnote{In this case, a $T-$graph can be obtained by declaring successor nodes to be adjacent to their predecessors, while defining the edges between each top $t_r$ and the nodes of the corresponding branch $r\subset 2^{<\omega}$.
 For constructions of graphs on arbitrary special trees, see Theorem 4.6 of \cite{representacao}. } is not an edge-end space. \end{proof}